The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The current restriction level for your return trip by train from Rome to Amsterdam is: Fully open

 Reentry to Netherlands is allowed for: Entry is fully open for citizens and permanent residents of Italy

 What are the entry requirements?

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route book their trains from Amsterdam Centraal to Roma Termini.
+Omio customers travelling this route depart most frequently from Amsterdam Centraal and arrive in Roma Termini.